 The Association has merged with other companies on three occasions.
 Ashford Mutual Insurance Association in Delevan with 1,000 policyholders joined Erie and Niagara on November 1, 1958.
 Amherst Clarence Insurance Association joined Erie and Niagara on January 1, 1982.
 One year later on January 1, 1983, Cattaraugus Allegany was the last to join Erie and Niagara.

 Throughout the company's history, the company grew from county to county.
 It was not until 1982 the company was licensed to write in all of New York State except in the boroughs of Bronx, Kings, Nassau, New York, and Queens.
 The growth of Erie and Niagara has really taken place in the last 15 years.
-Whereas it took 120 years for the surplus level to reach $16,000,000, the last 15 years has seen the surplus increase fivefold to over $85,000,000.
-Direct premium likewise has grown in the last 15 years from $20,600,000 to approximately $54,000,000.
+Whereas it took 120 years for the surplus level to reach $16,000,000, the last 15 years has seen the surplus increase to over $100,000,000.
+Direct premium likewise has grown in the last 15 years from $20,600,000 to over $60,000,000.

 As the company went through name changes, so did the company's location undergo changes.
 The company remained in its original location in Swormville until May 1, 1923.
 At that time, the company moved to Williamsville above a Marine Midland Bank branch office, where it remained for 36 years.
 In 1959 the company constructed a new building for its use until 1973, when the company moved to the Town of Newstead.
 That building served the company's needs for 14 years, until the company outgrew it and moved into Sheridan Meadows in the Town of Amherst for 6 years.
 Today the company resides at 8800 Sheridan Drive in the Town of Clarence in a 30,000 square foot facility.